Nobody's Loyal in Aisle Five Anymore

 57% overpriced, 39% money-making scheme, 25% would return: Simon-Kucher Global Shopper Study 2026

-Your path to rebuilding trust and winning in 2026 as a food brand depends depends on where you fall in the hourglass.
+Your path to rebuilding trust and winning in 2026 as a food brand depends on where you fall within your category.
 The top, middle, or bottom.

 The bottom: the store brand is the new default

 Private label used to be where you went when you couldn't afford the real thing.
-You would hide private brand olive oil in unbranded glass bottles, or serve store-brand chips in bowls to avoid being called a cheapo at parties.
+At parties I’d serve store-brand chips in bowls to avoid being called a cheapo.

-That dynamic feels different now.
+That dynamic is different now.
 Private label is now the rational starting point that everything else has to justify departing from.
-The burden of proof has flipped.

 This shift is generational and accelerating.
 Gen Z's share of private label spending is projected to surpass Baby Boomers by mid-2026.

 TikTok has accelerated this to Large Hadron Collider speeds.
-Finding the store brand equivalent of a cult product, filming the comparison, sharing the verdict, that's the content people love.
-The stigma around private label didn't just fade.
-It inverted.
-Being smart about where you spend has become part of how people present themselves.
+Finding the store brand equivalent of a cult product, filming the comparison, and sharing the verdict is potential virality.
+The stigma around private label inverted.

 Gen Z private label share projections, 82% of $100k+ households: Numerator via Empower, 2025